bryokn/Bot-Battlr/README.md

 ## Author

-This project was created by [Brian Kipkirui]
+This project was created by Brian Kipkirui.

 ---